MsLolita/grass/README.md

    - Create Accounts
    - Farm Points
    - Check Points
+   - Approve Emails without access to it (no need imap, etc)

 > You can put as many proxies as u can, bot uses database and will load up proxies from extra ones